 How to help the trust

-The ALHT helps Auckland Libraries tell Auckland’s story to Aucklanders.
-The donation of materials and financial gifts enables the collections team to work on preserving vital documents, books and manuscripts.
+The ALHT helps Auckland Libraries preserve Auckland's important documentary heritage and make it accessible.
+The donation of materials and financial gifts enables work on preserving vital documents, books and manuscripts.

 The trust has received many donations since its inception, which have helped in the purchase and preservation of these rare treasures.

 A bequest refers to a sum of money, possessions, or property left in your will to another person, trust, charity, or organisation.

 By leaving a gift to the ALHT in your will, you help to keep Auckland’s story alive.

 Contact Colin Davis to discuss how you can include the ALHT in your will.

 The ALHT is grateful for any donations that allow Auckland Libraries to continue with their heritage work.